codezilla2018/NoteZilla/README.md

 Hi, I'm Namila Bandara from Faculty of Engineering, University of Peradeniya.
 This is my first contribution to FOSS community and first FOSS hackathon.
 I haven't done any JS developing until this project, but thanks to this competition i have learnt so many new areas in web deblopment.
 Thanks to UWU Mozilla Club for organizing this kind of hackathon.Hoping to see more. :)

+### <a href="https://github.com/thilina999">Thilina Dissanayake</a> - IIT

+Hey, I'm Thilina from IIT.
+CodeZilla 2018 is the first FOSS contribution hackathon which I was able to participate.
+I learned more about github documentation, contributor guides, NodeJs and API.
+Thank you Mozilla Club - UWU for organizing this awesome event.